davidNguyenCU/3004cuACS/README.md

 Untar:
 1. Open a terminal window in the location of the .tar file
-2. Enter this command to untar:
+2. Enter this command to untar: 'tar -xvf CUACS.tar'

 Install:
 1. Untar the .tar file